brett03112/SimpleIO-CSharp/SimpleIO/SimpleIO.Tests/README.md

 ***Purpose**

 Reads a double-precision floating-point number from the console.
+Implemented efficiently by leveraging NextDecimal() and performing a type conversion.

 ***Test Cases**